ShirleyMacfarlane/bank/README.md

 # Bank Challenge

 ## What I tried to do
-1. create some basic the User Stories:
+1. To create some basic the User Stories:
 As a < type of user>, I want < some goal >, so that < some reason >

 2. Create a domain model diagram.
 SEE : images folder for domain model

 USER STORIES